vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions.md

 - [Entities errors.](../../DOTS/Entities/Common%20Errors.md)

 #### Editor
-These errors occur outside of Play mode:
+These errors may occur outside of Play mode:
 :::code-block--no-background

 - [Serialization depth limit exceeded at 'X'.
 There may be an object composition cycle in one or more of your serialized classes.](Runtime%20Errors/Serialization%20Depth%20Limit.md)